normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/ConfigureLambdaEventSource.md

 ## Configuring with the AWS SDK for .NET

-As an example of how to use the AWS SDK for .NET the code below shows how to add the event source.
-You must set the name of the function that you deployed earlier to the **functionName** variable.
+The code below uses the AWS SDK for .NET to add the event source.
+You must set the name of the function to the name that you deployed with earlier to the **functionName** variable.

 ```cs --source-file ../Snippets/ConfigureEventSourceMapping.cs --project ../Snippets/Snippets.csproj --region add_dynamodb_event_source
 ```